News

 Day after day, I slipped through these portals, visiting the strange and magical places beyond.
 I warmed myself by fires in Sherwood Forest, ate charred game from a spit and caroused till dawn with outlaws; I befriended elves and outwitted dragons, evil hags and idiot kings; I found treasures and adventures as real to me as any in my own life and, at day's end, I imported these experiences back into my own ever-widening realm."

-from an essay, Windows on Worlds, ©2003 Clay Carmichael
+from essay, Windows on Worlds, ©2003 Clay Carmichael

 Clay Carmichael's award-winning picture books have been translated into many languages.
-She travels the state to teach writing and illustrating to students of all ages.
+She teaches writing and illustrating and speaks about writing, illustrating, publishing and the exotic life of the author to students of all ages.

 Clay lives and works in Carrboro, North Carolina, with her husband, sculptor Mike Roig.
-More samples of her artwork and information about her presentations and workshops can be found at the Orange County Artist's Guild and www.claycarmichael.com.
+More samples of her artwork and information about her presentations and workshops can be found at www.claycarmichael.com and Orange County Artist's Guild web site.

 Email Clay Carmichael.